 Every once in awhile, a little game of “You know you’re a food blogger when…” pops up on social media.
 Well, I have one right now.
-You know you’re a food blogger when you make one of your favorite holiday recipes at least a week before the actual holiday, even when you aren’t going to be making it for the actual holiday that particular year, just so you can post it, and then come up with awesome ways to use the leftovers, so you can share those on your blog.
+You know you’re a food blogger when you make one of your favorite holiday recipes at least a week before the actual holiday.
+Even when you aren’t going to be making it for the actual holiday that particular year.
+Just so you can post it, then come up with awesome ways to use the leftovers, so you can share those on your blog.
 Yeah, that clearly happened here this year.
 But truthfully, as I told you the other day, there are usually some leftovers of my Cinnamon Orange Cranberry Sauce.

 - Make this super easy salad dressing.

 - Pour the dressing over a fabulous, seasonal salad (I’ll share the details of this one next week, but I think you can see what is in there).

 - Use this dressing to marinate some chicken (oh, and I will also be sharing this delicious quinoa recipe soon).
 By the way, the color on this chicken is kinda sad because I just threw it in a pan.
 I am dying to try this on the grill.